datalad/datalad-helpme/README.md

 ```

 The above will still require confirmation to send the user environment,
 and then will post the issue to `datalad/datalad-support`.
-The user
+If there is no GitHub
-can fill in the sections to complete the issue.
+token provided in the environment, the user can fill in the sections to complete the issue.
+Otherwise, the issue could be submit automatically and the response from the GitHub
+API would be returned.